Shrey1022/Readme/README.md

 I am a 15-year-old aspiring programmer with a passion for web development.
-I have dedicated my time and efforts to mastering the fundamental building blocks of the web, including JavaScript, CSS, and HTML.
+I have dedicated my time and efforts to mastering the fundamental building blocks of the web, including HTML, CSS, and JavaScript.

 # Tech Stack & Tools
 I like to craft apps with different tools to provide the best experience for both Users and Developers.